 Other common details a franchisor might consider include:

-These may vary depending on the industry you are joining.
-And it’s best to contact the franchisor you’d like to work with to get more details.
+These may vary depending on the industry you’re joining.
+Plus, it’s best to contact the franchisor you’d like to work with to get more details.

 A franchisor must provide you with a franchise disclosure document (FDD) before you both sign any contracts.
-It will include information regarding initial fees, estimated initial investment, and much more.
+It should include information regarding initial fees, estimated initial investment, and much more.

 The franchise disclosure document provides potential franchisees with the information they need to decide on entering into a contract with a franchisor.

-Once the franchisor approves your application, they’d provide you with a franchise agreement.
+Once the franchisor approves your application, they’ll provide you with a franchise agreement.
 You’ll sign this contract to become a franchisee and own and operate a business under the franchisor.

 5. Choose a location.